 The Area Select function is a tool within the Tools area of the HOME tab.
 It is used to select many items at a time by drawing a polygon around them and selecting everything within it.

-- Click on the Area Select button
+- Click on the Area Select button.

-- Right click to end your Area Select
+- Right-click to finish your Area Select.

 Most common uses